How to Prepare for TMS

 While medication and therapy work for many patients with depression, these treatments are not 100 percent effective.
 For example, someone may not react well to medication and need treatment in addition to therapy.
 As such, some people with depression must turn to alternative treatment methods.
 Transcranial Magnetic Stimulation (TMS) is a clinically-proven way to treat depression in these cases.

-If you’re preparing to start TMS with Georgia Behavioral Health Professionals, you may have a lot of questions.
+If you’re preparing to start TMS with LifeStance Health, you may have a lot of questions.
 While it may sound scary, TMS is safe.
 Making a few preparations can make your session as easy as possible.

 What is TMS?